leinson/where-we-dine/README.md

 ## To Do

-### Features
-- Admin can:
-    - Can edit all info about a restaurant afterwards

 ### Page and account management
-- Admin right to remove anyone’s account and any restaurant
+- Admin right to remove any restaurant

 ### Organizing and search features
-- A user can search for a restaurant based on cuisine, price or restaurant name
+- A user can search for a restaurant based on price or restaurant name
-- A user can organize the list of restaurants based on the review scores

 ### Other stuff
-- Make visually pleasing, add own CSS or Bootstrap library
+- Make visually pleasing, add own CSS or Bootstrap library (in progress)
-- Eliminate vulnerabilities (csrf)
 - Move cuisine functions to own file

-### “Nice to have’s”
+- check pylint

+### Future development ideas
 - A user can add a restaurant without info & tags
     - An admin can later "verify" the restaurant, and add the info & tags
 - A user can edit their own review after it is posted
 - A user can do a list of restaurants they want to visit
 - A user can add pictures to their review
+- Admin can edit restaurant info

 ## How to run on your own computer
 - Clone repository to your computer